mykter/prisma-cloud-pipeline/README.md

 [triage rules](https://docs.twistlock.com/docs/compute_edition/vulnerability_management/vuln_management_rules.html) to
 ignore findings.
 There are a number of [example integrations](https://github.com/twistlock/sample-code/blob/master/CI/) into CI pipelines, which all follow the same pattern: scan a specific docker image that is present in the pipeline, report any issues found, and optionally fail if a certain 'badness' threshold is met.
-These are useful, but limited.
+These integrations are useful, but limited.

 The motivation for this project is to get _all_ findings closer to developers, not just findings for a specific container, and integrate the entire process with existing project CI pipelines.
 All findings (for specified collections)